bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 Before connecting SAML SSO to your Workspace, make sure:

 * You have a SAML SSO provider (Identity Provider) that you can connect Bitrise to and the administrator to the SAML SSO provider is at hand.
 * Your account on Bitrise has a [Velocity plan](https://www.bitrise.io/pricing).
-If it doesn’t have an Org, go ahead and [create one](/team-management/organizations/creating-org/).
-Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.
+If it doesn’t have a Workspace, go ahead and [create one](/team-management/organizations/creating-org/).
+Setting up SAML SSO is the same for existing and brand new Workspaces on Bitrise.
-* As with other [Workspace management actions](/team-management/organizations/members-organizations/), only the Workspace owner can set up SAML SSO to a Bitrise Org.
+* As with other [Workspace management actions](/team-management/organizations/members-organizations/), only the Workspace owner can set up SAML SSO to a Bitrise Workspace.

 ## Navigating to the Single Sign-On page of Bitrise

-If you are a Workspace owner on Bitrise, you will have to use the **Single Sign-On** tab to set up a SAML SSO connection between your SAML SSO provider and your Bitrise Org.
+If you are a Workspace owner on Bitrise, you will have to use the **Single Sign-On** tab to set up a SAML SSO connection between your SAML SSO provider and your Bitrise Workspace.

 1. On your Bitrise [Dashboard](https://app.bitrise.io/dashboard/builds) click your avatar, then click [**Profile settings**](https://app.bitrise.io/me/profile#/overview) in the dropdown.
    ![Account selector dropdown](/img/account-settings-dropdown.png)